jump-dev/JuMP.jl/docs/src/index.md

         it can be embedded in commercial software that complies with the terms of the license.

-While neither Julia nor JuMP have reached version 1.0 yet, the releases are stable enough for everyday use and are being used in a number of research projects and neat applications by a growing community of users who are early adopters.
+Although JuMP has not reached version 1.0 yet, the releases are stable enough for everyday use and are being used in a number of research projects and neat applications by a growing community of users who are early adopters.
 JuMP remains under active development, and we welcome your feedback,